-It's likely to be warm (60s) during daytimes, cold at night (low 40s; though we've had a few nights in the low 30s), and it may rain too.
+It's likely to be warm during daytimes, cold at night (low 40s; though we've had a few nights in the low 30s), and it may rain too.

 You absolutely must bring very warm bedding, a warm coat, and a warm hat.
 Even though nighttime temperatures don't usually dip below the 30s, many people aren't actually warm enough in a sleeping bag that is rated for the temperature they are sleeping in.
 We strongly recommend a bag rated for 20° F or colder, made by a reputable company.
 (You might do a little research on "sleeping bag temperature ratings.")
 We also suggest cozy sweats, a toasty sweater or fleece jacket, and a hot water bottle.
-Most cabins are not heated-in fact, they are completely open on one side, with only three walls, built for summer.
-(Of course, if you know that you will be sleeping in one of our indoor, heated dorm rooms, you will want to adapt your bedding plans accordingly.)
+Cabins are not heated-in fact, they are completely open on one side, with only three walls, built for summer.
+Note that at our new Farm and Wilderness site, Firefly Song, there are no indoor, heated dorm rooms (whereas at our previous site, Tamarack Farm, there were a few such rooms available).